tidev/titanium-docs/docs/guide/Titanium_SDK/Titanium_SDK_How-tos/User_Interface_Deep_Dives/Custom_Fonts.md

 # Custom Fonts

 Custom fonts are a quick and easy way to personalize or brand your application.
-Titanium Mobile supports TrueType and OpenType fonts on both iOS and Android.
+Titanium SDK supports TrueType and OpenType fonts on both iOS and Android.
 There are some differences between how fonts are referenced on iOS and Android that need to be considered.

 ![screenshot](./screenshot.png)